cybertraining-dsc/su22-reu-385/time-series-prediction/arima/arima.md

 Yt = \alpha +\beta 1Yt-1 + \beta2 Yt-2+ ... +\beta p Yt-p + \epsilon 1
 ```

-where $Yt-1$ is the series' lag1, $beta1$ is the lag1 coefficient
+'where $Yt-1$ is the series' lag1, $beta1$ is the lag1 coefficient
 estimated by the model, and $alpha$ is the intercept term estimated
-by the model.
+by the model.'

 Similarly, a pure Moving Average (MA only) model is one in which Yt